Bromley Community Counselling Services

 How much does it cost?

 As a registered charity offering low-cost counselling we rely on our income to continue providing this community service.
-Clients are encouraged to make a financial contribution to the work of BCCS by donating an amount that they feel they can afford each week, perhaps for many weeks.
-Our guideline is £1 for every £1,000 of income, but there are special arrangements for those on welfare benefits.
+Clients are encouraged to make a financial contribution to the work of BCCS by donating an arranged amount that they feel they can afford each week, perhaps for many weeks.
+Our guideline is £1 for every £1,000 of income with a minimum of £15 for daytime appointments and £25 for evenings.
+We aim to offer reduced fees for those on welfare benefits (subject to funding).

 Where are we based?

 We have four counselling rooms in central Bromley that are on the first and second floors of the organisation’s head office in Masons Hill.
 The location is well-served by public transport, and there is parking in the side roads nearby.
-If mobility is a problem we also provide counselling in a central-Bromley location that has wheelchair access.
+We also have limited sessions available at the Locksbottom Clinic.

 Monday to Thursday: 9am - 9pm